digitalhogarth/digitalhogarth.github.io/pages/about.md

 {% include feature/jumbotron.html objectid="https://images.metmuseum.org/CRDImages/dp/original/DP827010.jpg" %}

-## About Digital Hogarth
+## **About Digital Hogarth**

 ### Platform Static Site:
-Digital Hogarth uses the CollectionBuilder [link](https://collectionbuilder.github.io/) static site developed by the University of Idaho Library [link](https://www.lib.uidaho.edu/) system.
+Digital Hogarth uses the [CollectionBuilder static site](https://collectionbuilder.github.io/) developed by [the University of Idaho Library](https://www.lib.uidaho.edu/) system.
 We chose to use the platform because it uses the jekyll framework which provides a minimal computing opportunity to present a digital collection with images and associated data.
 The framework can utilize project data from google sheets and provide a dynamic experience and a pleasing, accessible interface for users.

 ### Subjects: